IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 1. LAG was defined between the IP routers at the two ends.
-MDSC, after checking that optical layer is fine between the two edge WDM nodes, triggers the WDM edge node re-configuration so that the IP router's back-up port with its associated muxponder port can reuse the WDM tunnel that was already in use previously by the failed IP router port and adds the new link to the LAG on the failure side.
+MDSC, after checking that optical layer is fine between the two edge DWDM nodes, triggers the DWDM edge node re-configuration so that the IP router's back-up port with its associated muxponder port can reuse the DWDM tunnel that was already in use previously by the failed IP router port and adds the new link to the LAG on the failure side.

    While the ROADM reconfiguration takes place, IP/MPLS traffic is using the reduced bandwidth of the IP link bundle, discarding lower priority traffic if required.
-Once back-up port has been reconfigured to reuse the existing WDM tunnel and the new link has been added to the LAG then original Bandwidth is recovered between the end routers.
+Once back-up port has been reconfigured to reuse the existing DWDM tunnel and the new link has been added to the LAG then original Bandwidth is recovered between the end routers.